Lorentz-violating effects in the Bose-Einstein condensation of an ideal bosonic gas: The relativistic ideal boson gas in a CPT-even and Lorentz-violating framework

-We observe that in Eq. (\ref{sumx}) the chemical potential gains an imaginary part, $\eta ^{-1}\beta \lambda _{\tau j}p_{j}$, which changes the bosonic character of the field.
-The possibility of statistical transmutation depending on the linear momentum and the temperature does not happen in physical systems.
-Therefore, to describe a relativistic bosonic ideal gas in a CPT-even and Lorentz-violating framework we must impose that the coefficients $\lambda _{\tau k}$ are null:
+From (\ref{ss1bb}) we observe that the chemical potential gains an imaginary part that is momentum dependent, $\eta ^{-1}\lambda _{\tau j}p_{j}$, which changes the bosonic character of the field, however,\ the possibility of statistical transmutation does not happen in 3D physical systems.
+Therefore, a consistent description of the relativistic ideal bosonic gas in a CPT-even and Lorentz-violating framework implies that the coefficients $\lambda _{\tau k}$ be null, \emph{i.e.},